 I am trained and have extensive experience in using Seeking Safety in my therapy practice.
+I also am experienced in working with Medicated Assisted Treatment (MAT).

 What is Seeking Safety?